-We are all facing an increasingly challenging time as COVID-19 has moved from an isolated and seemingly distant outbreak to a global pandemic that is now clearly among us.
-The reality of the rapid spread of this virus calls upon us to acknowledge how our daily life has dramatically changed.
+We are all facing an increasingly challenging time as we continue to navigate COVID-19.
+The uncertainly of this virus calls upon us to acknowledge how our daily life has dramatically changed.
 It also stresses the urgent need to step up interventions aimed at keeping ourselves, our families, donors, volunteers, our many partners at Johns Hopkins, including our Patient Ambassadors and Hopkins caregivers, safe and healthy.

 The Hebda Foundation